sonnyhuynh/sonnyhuynh.github.io/_posts/2013-04-18-the-intellij-idea-purchase.md

 layout: post

 title: The IntelliJ IDEA Purchase
-description: This a story about my decision making process that led to the purchase an awesome all-purpose IDE: JetBrains' IntelliJ IDEA
+description: "This a story about my decision making process that led to the purchase an awesome all-purpose IDE: JetBrains' IntelliJ IDEA"
 date: 2013-04-18 06:43 PM

 categories: apps